 The mountains keep their names as silent reminders of the importance of the gods.
 Even The Caillean, now known as Shiehallion (Fairy Hill of the Caledonians) has kept its tales of hidden passageways and connections to the other world.

-All but one of the stone circles and burial mounds so far (the one next to the Gask Ridge Tower) are real, as is the yew tree tree Fionntan (though it does not bear the name).
+All but one of the stone circles and burial mounds (the one next to the Gask Ridge Tower) are real, apart from any that were added during the story.
+As is the yew tree tree Fionntan (though it does not bear that name).
 The Fortingall Yew is reputed to be 5,000 years old and can be found in Fortingall churchyard.

 Tigh na Cailleach or Tigh nam Bodach , in Glen Lyon is said to be the oldest continuous pagan shrine in Britain.